opensearch-project/documentation-website/_opensearch/query-dsl/index.md

     - **Specialized queries**: Specialized queries include all other query types (`distance_feature`, `more_like_this`, `percolate`, `rank_feature`, `script`, `script_score`, `wrapper`, and `pinned_query`).

 - **Compound queries**: Compound queries serve as wrappers for multiple leaf or compound clauses either to combine their results or to modify their behavior.
-They include Boolean, disjunction max, constant score, disjunction max, function score, or boosting.
+They include the Boolean, disjunction max, constant score, function score, and boosting query types.
 To learn more, see [Compound queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/compound/index).

 ## A note on Unicode special characters in text fields